BelchingJalapeno/Android-Chip-8-Emulator/README.md

 `XOR dst src` - sets dst to dst XOR src

-`SHL dst src` - shift the bits left, VF is set to the most signifigant bit of VX before the shift
+`SHL dst src` - shift the bits left, VF is set to the most significant bit of VX before the shift

-`SHR dst src` - shift the bits right, VF is set to the least signifigant bit of VX before the shift
+`SHR dst src` - shift the bits right, VF is set to the least significant bit of VX before the shift

-`RND dst src` sets register to a random number & a value
+`RND dst value` sets dst to a random number & a value

 `KP reg` - skips the next instruction if the key stored in register is pressed